Welcome to Synergy Somatics, my name is April and I am a qualified Clinical Somatic Educator.

-Somatic education teaches a person how to relieve pain through movement of the body and understanding that by one muscle group over-performing or working harder then the rest of the muscular system on a daily basis, it can create sensory motor amnesia (SMA).
+Somatic education teaches a person how to relieve pain through movement of the body and understanding that by one muscle group over-performing or working harder then the rest of the muscular system on a regular basis, it can create sensory motor amnesia (SMA).

 You will notice SMA show up as back pain, hip pain, leg pain, sciatica, tension headaches (if the neck is strained) pain in shoulders, elbows, plantar fascilitis, pinched or trapped nerves, scoliosis, poor or restricted joint movement....the list goes on.

 Likewise, trauma to the body through an accident, injury or surgical procedure will also cause SMA.